-Dr. Apple Chui is a marine biologist, conservationist, underwater photographer, and ocean lover.
+Dr. Apple Chui, is a marine biologist, conservationist, underwater photographer, and ocean lover.
 She obtained her M.Phil. and Ph.D. degrees in Environmental Science and Biology programs from The Chinese University of Hong Kong (CUHK), and has been a research assistant professor in CUHK since 2021.
-Her research addresses two main questions: How will projected future climate change affect corals that are currently present in marginal coral environments like Hong Kong?
-And can coral chimerism be used as a tool to enhance the resilience of corals, and hence be used as one of the strategies for active coral restoration in the future.
-Her first successful laboratory-bred and outplanted Acropora corals in Hong Kong are now 5-years-old and are sexually mature in the wild.
+Her research addresses two main questions: (1) How will projected future climate change affect corals that are currently present in marginal coral environments like Hong Kong?
+(2) Can we enhance coral population resilience and restore degraded coral habitats at ecologically meaningful scales?
 In 2019, Apple was selected as a Pew Marine Fellow, one of the eight awardees per year from around the world.
-More scholarships and conference presentation awards she has received including the Sir Edward Youde Memorial Fellowships in 2013 and 2014, the best oral presentation in the 4th Cross Strait Workshop on Coral Reef Biology and Marine Protected Area in 2011, the best student presentation award (first prize) at the 3rd Asia Pacific Coral Reef Symposium in 2014, the Professor John Gray Memorial Award for the Best Student Oral Presentation in the 8th International Conference on Marine Pollution and Ecotoxicology in 2016, and the best poster award in the Croucher Advanced Study Institute: Impacts of Eutrophication, Pollution and Harmful Benthic Microalgae Blooms on Coastal Coral Reef Ecosystems in 2017.
+She is also a National Geographic Explorer.
+More scholarships and conference presentation awards she has received including the Sir Edward Youde Memorial Fellowships in 2013 and 2014, the best oral presentation in the 4th Cross-Strait Workshop on Coral Reef Biology and Marine Protected Area in 2011, the best student presentation award (first prize) at the 3rd Asia Pacific Coral Reef Symposium in 2014, the Professor John Gray Memorial Award for the Best Student Oral Presentation in the 8th International Conference on Marine Pollution and Ecotoxicology in 2016, and the best poster award in the Croucher Advanced Study Institute: Impacts of Eutrophication, Pollution and Harmful Benthic Microalgae Blooms on Coastal Coral Reef Ecosystems in 2017.

-As a committed science communicator and devoted conservationist, Apple has been actively engaged in community outreach and education activities in Hong Kong.
-Throughout the years, she has been invited to speak in over 50 public seminars on marine and coral conservation for various organizations, including Schools, AFCD, WWFHK, RTHK, Ocean Park Hong Kong and Hong Kong Science Museum.
-In 2018, Apple officially launched an outreach program “Coral Academy”, to raise students and public’s awareness and inspire action in marine conservation through various workshops.
-She has been selected as one of the 101 Outstanding People in Asia’s Dive Industry: Scientists by Underwater360 Magazine and is a recipient of the GGEF Women Eco Game Changer Awards - Eco star of China in 2019.
+As a committed science communicator and devoted conservationist, Apple has been actively engaged in public outreach and education activities on marine and coral conservation in Hong Kong.
+Throughout the years, she has been invited to speak in over 80 public seminars on marine and coral conservation for various local organizations, including Schools, Government sectors, Hong Kong Wetland Park, Hong Kong Science Museum, WWF-HK, and other NGOs.
+In 2019, Apple officially founded the now well-established education outreach programme “Coral Academy” in Hong Kong (www.coralacademy.hk) that aims to raise students and public awareness and inspire action in coral conservation.
+Her collaborators include various government departments, NGOs, and secondary schools.
+Through her extensive education and outreach engagements over the past 4 years, her team has reached at least 30 local secondary schools, and over 10,000 students and teachers.
+Apple has been selected as one of the 101 Outstanding People in Asia’s Dive Industry: Scientists by Underwater360 Magazine and is a recipient of the GGEF Women Eco Game Changer Awards - Eco star of China in 2019.

 Google scholar citations:

-I am Elvis, a year 4 Biology student from the CUHK who is also an FYP student under Dr. Chui.
-As a member of the Coral Academy, not only I want to revive the marine environment by coral restoration, I also wish that I can influence others to protect and value our beautiful ocean in Hong Kong.
+I am Elvis!
+As a member of the Coral Academy, not only do I want to revive the marine environment by coral restoration, I also wish that I can influence others to protect and value our beautiful ocean in Hong Kong.
 For me, our sea and coral communities are always full of surprises, every time I go underwater and visit the outplanted corals, it’s like digging treasures, I can always find different kind of creatures and encounters.
 If you are also interested, don’t hesitate to take your first step to get to know more about the ocean, you may find yourself addicted to it as much as I do!